Digital Marketing for Singapore SMEs (2026): Channels, Budget and ROI Guide

 - Digital marketing consultancy

-Current reality (2026): Most digital agencies in Singapore are PSG-approved.
-If your provider isn't, ask why.
-A well-scoped PSG project can reduce your out-of-pocket spend from SGD 10,000 to SGD 3,000.
+Most digital agencies in Singapore are PSG-approved.
+If yours isn't, ask why.
+A well-scoped PSG project can reduce SGD 10,000 out-of-pocket to SGD 3,000.

 EDG (Enterprise Development Grant)

-For deeper transformations—building custom web applications, AI tools, or integrated digital ecosystems—the Enterprise Development Grant covers up to 70% of costs for larger initiatives.
+For deeper transformations — custom web applications, AI tools, integrated digital ecosystems — up to 70% co-funding.

 IMDA Digital Leaders Programme